- Movie Reviews

-Not recommended under 13; parental guidance strongly recommended 13 to 15 (violence and disturbing scenes)
+Not recommended under 13; parental guidance strongly recommended to 14 (violence, disturbing scenes)

 This topic contains: